LukDrey/eDNA_teaching_2023/README.md

 fungi_sampledata <- sample_data(phy_fungi)
 ```

 Now we can use the data to create several boxplots.
-First we look at the differences in tree species.
+First, we will look at the differences in tree species.
 ```{r, eval = F}
 fun_box_tree_shannon <- ggplot(fungi_sampledata, aes(x = dominant_tree, y = Shannon, fill = dominant_tree, colour = dominant_tree)) +
   geom_boxplot(